Updated 2 May 2025

-The Consumer Price Index (CPI) rose to 2.8% p.a in the September 2024 quarter, this is the first time inflation has returned to the RBA’s target since the pandemic.
+The Consumer Price Index (CPI) remained steady at 2.4% p.a in the March 2025 quarter; headline inflation has been within the RBA’s target range for the third consecutive quarter since the pandemic.

-The Trimmed Mean Inflation (TMI), which offers a better reading of underlying inflation by excluding volatile items, was 3.5% in September, indicating that underlying inflation still is sticky and remains above the target band of 2-3%.
+The Trimmed Mean Inflation (TMI), which offers a better reading of underlying inflation by excluding volatile items, was 2.9% in March.
+This is the first quarter in which both headline and underlying inflation was within the Reserve Bank's target band for the first time since 2021.

-The Producer Price Index (PPI) – a measure of industrial prices – is now on the easing trend and slowed from 4.8% to 3.9% in the September quarter.
+The Producer Price Index (PPI) – a measure of industrial prices – remained steady at to 3.7% in the March quarter.

 The Consumer Price Index (CPI) measures changes in the price of a ‘basket’ of goods and services which account for a high proportion of expenditure by metropolitan households.
 Comprehensive CPI data is published by the Australian Bureau of Statistics quarterly, while a reduced price survey is conducted every month to supplement the quarterly data.